 Trends such as vegan food, delivery services and local ingredients are all influencing how we eat and nutrition engineers are researching meat-replacement products, 3D printing foodstuffs and genetic engineering.
 At the same time, the desire to reduce food waste and protect the environment are also affecting our habits.
-In their latest study, futurists at the Gottlieb Duttweiler Institute (GDI) in Switzerland have posed the question: What will our eating habits of tomorrow be?
+In a study, futurists at the Gottlieb Duttweiler Institute (GDI) in Switzerland have posed the question: What will our eating habits of tomorrow be?
 How will technological innovations disrupt food and our lifestyles, and how might they make the world a better place?

 Never before have we enjoyed such a rich variety of food and never before has what we eat been so influenced by trends.
 You don’t need to search for too long on Instagram before you’ll find influencers posting all kinds of dishes, salads and desserts all finely garnished and with exotic names.
 Then there’s the constant appeal to eat more healthily and the products that will (supposedly) help you do so are ubiquitous, and of course, we want all of these things available around the clock.
 It’s long been possible to take advantage of supermarket offers, order fresh produce from the nearest organic farm and get hold of foreign delicacies all via app and delivered to your door.
 Delivery companies now sometimes guarantee same-day delivery and their algorithms are able to send user-related offers, while meeting the challenges of last mile delivery has resulted in some solutions which wouldn’t be out of place in a sci-fi film.
 For example, the tech company, Starship Technologies, joined forces with the caterer Sodexo to introduce a delivery bot on the Washington University campus.
 For a fee, students and lecturers can use an app to order food and drinks, which is delivered within the shortest possible time by one of a fleet of 25 robots.